-D. Except in cases of faculty letters to file, complainants will be required to certify that his or her complaint/letter to file is his or her own original work and the complainant must cite sources, editors, and collaborators appropriately.
+D. Except in cases of faculty letters to file, complainants will be required to certify that their complaint/letter to file is their own original work and the complainant must cite sources, editors, and collaborators appropriately.

 VII.
 Process for Choosing a Particular Resolution Process